elementor/lokl/README.md

 #### Running the provisioned image

+[Lokl CLI](https://github.com/lokl-cli) is my client for running an interactive wizard to create and manage Lokl sites.
+It can be run as an interactive wizard or instantiated with variables to skip the wizard and create a new site with specific details.

-We want to perform the least amount of processes when a user is running the container for the first time.
-We also want to perform these modifications to the container only once, including:
+I want to perform the least amount of processes when a user is running the container for the first time.
+I also want to perform these modifications to the container only once, including:

  - adjusting the env vars for the sitename and port from the base image's